Fractional HR Leadership

 Hiring a full-time senior HR executive at this stage often feels premature.
 Leaving things as they are carries its own risk.

-Engagements are time-bound and clearly scoped, typically between half a day and two days per week, and run three to twelve months.
-Most advisory value is created outside meetings — conversations are used to clarify, test, and validate, not to run programmes or manage delivery.
+Engagements are time-bound and clearly defined, typically lasting half a day to two days per week and running for three to twelve months.
+Most advisory value is created outside meetings.
+Conversations clarify, test, and validate — they do not run programmes or manage delivery.
 The engagement is designed to be light, focused, and decision-led.
 Deliverables — operating model documentation, decision-rights frameworks, governance architecture — are agreed at the outset.

 Some mandates are transitional.
 Others are a defined reset.
 In either case, the measure is the same: decision-making, accountability, and leadership rhythm should be clearer at the end than at the start.